f00b4r0/espatxctrl/README.md

 The software implements a simple telnet interface accessible on standard port 23:
 - Asks for (cleartext) password (to prevent accidental access)
 - Offers a set of commands for toggling/reading GPIO connected to **ATXctrl** (type `help` for details)
+- Allows setting console baudrate and saving it to non-volatile storage
 - Provides full serial console passthrough over telnet session (command `console`)

 ## Building